 - In order to receive a housing assignment in University housing, students must submit an application and accept the terms and conditions of the applicable housing contract for the term they are seeking housing.

-- Cancellations, Terminations and Suspensions of the Contract
+- Cancellations, Terminations, and Suspensions of the Contract

-- Moving out or turning in keys without an approved cancelation does not release the student from the contract or any of their obligations under the contract, including the obligation to pay for the assigned space.
+- Moving out or turning in keys without an approved cancellation does not release the student from the contract or any of their obligations under the contract, including the obligation to pay for the assigned space.

 - Application Deadlines and Wait Lists